 Lottery scams happen everyday.
 At LottoGopher, we want our users to be aware of lottery scams.
 It important to be careful of whom you trust with your money both on and off the internet.
 Here is what you should be aware of:

 One of the many ways scammers trick their victims is to create a false bank web site.
-The provide a username and password to the victim to log in and see “money” that is not actually there.
+They provide a username and password to the victim to log in and see "money" that is not actually there.
 The scammer will provide a bank account and routing number to the victim and tell them that a large cash deposit must be made for their funds to be released.
 Once the deposit is made the scammer will withdraw the money and close the bank account.
 Often times, the scammer will make up an excuse as to why the money was not released and instruct the victim to deposit more funds.

 Lottery scam letters and emails are sent out daily by the thousands.
 The scammers want two things - your money and your identity.
 Your identity is equally as important or even more so than any money.
 If an email contains a Trojan horse or spyware the scammer can get your identity as soon as you open the email.